-• Commentary on operations for the relevant quarter, including a summary of borrowing margins charged to Participating Local Authorities (in credit rating bands).
+- Commentary on operations for the relevant quarter, including a summary of borrowing margins charged to Participating Local Authorities (in credit rating bands). - Comparison of LGFA's performance with regard to the objectives and performance targets set out in the SOI, with an explanation of any material variances. - Analysis of the weighted average maturity of LGFA bonds outstanding. - In the December Quarterly Report only, commentary on the Net Debt/Total Revenue percentage for each Participating Local Authority that has borrowed from LGFA (as at the end of the preceding financial year).

-- Comparison of LGFA's performance regarding the objectives and performance targets set out in the SOI, with an explanation of any material variances. - Analysis of the weighted average maturity of LGFA bonds outstanding. - In the December Quarterly Report only, commentary on the Net Debt/Total Revenue percentage for each Participating Local Authority that has borrowed from LGFA (as at the end of the preceding financial year). - To the extent known by LGFA, details of all events of review in respect of any Participating Local Authority that occurred during the relevant quarter (including steps taken, or proposed to be taken, by LGFA in relation thereto). - Details of any borrowing by CCOs during the quarter and the amount of CCO loans outstanding.
+• To the extent known by LGFA, details of all events of review in respect of any Participating Local Authority that occurred during the relevant quarter (including steps taken, or proposed to be taken, by LGFA in relation thereto).